zephsinx/Streampals/README.md

 ### Configuring Behavior

 The default behavior of StreamerWorm can be modified by adding query parameters to the StreamerWorm URL.
+Hosted URL coming soon.

 Example:
 ```http request